Water-Melon/Melang/docs/function.md

 #### Variable arguments

-In most programming languages, they all support variable arguments, so does in Melang.
+In most programming languages, they all support variable arguments.
+In melang, we have an alternative plan.

 ```
 @log()